BS230003/chatgpt_python/README.md

-# chatgpt_python
+# chatgpt_python open-ai

-simple chatgpt open AI access application using python and open-ai Developed using Visual Studion Code on Windows 10
+A very simple chatgpt Open AI access application using python asking queries to ChatGPT.
+Developed using Visual Studio Code 1.77, Python 3.9, openai and html on Windows 10 Platform

-# pip install python3
+#using pip install python3

-# pip install openai
+#using pip install openai

-How to do it?
+#How to do it?
     install VS Code
     install pythn 3.9
     install openai library

-What is pre-requite ?
+#What is pre-requite ?
     some Python knowledge is needed, VS Code and python plugin for openai is needed. register at openai website and get the API Reference Key for your personal account